Who We Are

 A native of Franklin, Lisa holds a bachelor of arts degree in biology from Elon College.
 She has been an employee of Duke Energy for more than 30 years, having worked in various customer-facing roles, including lake services, hydro relicensing, hydro operations, engineering, and vegetation management.

-A member of the Rotary Club of Sylva, she serves on boards for the Southwestern Community College Foundation, Mainspring Conservation Trust, Macon County Department of Social Services, Macon County Community Foundation, Macon County Recreation Commission, Smoky Mountain Host and Western Carolina University’s College of Engineering and Technology Dean’s Advisory Board.
+A member of the Rotary Club of Sylva, she serves on boards for the Mountain West Partnership, Southwestern Community College Foundation, Mainspring Conservation Trust, Macon County Department of Social Services, Macon County Community Foundation, Macon County Recreation Commission, Smoky Mountain Host and Western Carolina University’s College of Engineering and Technology Dean’s Advisory Board.

 She has also served on the board for Macon County Habitat for Humanity, Macon County CareNet, Franklin Area Chamber of Commerce and WCU’s Academic Community Engagement Board.